cellbricks/cellbricks.github.io/artifact1/index.md

 To attain real performance metrics, we evaluated CellBricks on the T-Mobile 4G LTE network.
 The setup is similar to the purely virtual machine experiments, but utilizes the following:

-- 2 virtual machines based on `ami-111222333 TODO`
+- 2 virtual machines based on `TODO: ami-111222333`
 - 2 laptops running Ubuntu 18.04, one [MPTCP enabled](https://multipath-tcp.org/pmwiki.php/Users/HowToInstallMPTCP?)
 - A wireguard VPN connection established between each VM and laptop (two VM laptop pairs).
 - An Open Virtual Switch (OVS) tunnel setup inside the wireguard tunnel
 - 4 docker containers based on `silveryfu/celleval`, one on every end of the OVS tunnels
 - 2 Cellular dongles, one attached to each laptop
-- Modified QCSuper on each laptop `TODO how was the handover triggers setup on the laptop again?`
+- Modified QCSuper on each laptop `TODO: how were the handover triggers setup?`

 The key difference in the physical setup is now the server-client pair is between an AWS VM and a laptop.
 What remain the same are the tunnel and docker setups.
 We use QCSuper, an open source Qualcomm baseband